 Julia Eshkina and Victor Demidov assisted Inkerman Vintage Wine Factory in April 2017.
 The team assessed the client's tax calculation and fees relating to corresponding tax periods from 2015 to 2016.
 The report comprised results of the provision of service: tax on profit, tax on income paid to foreign organisations, tax on property and excise tax from December 2014 to December 2016.

-Evgeny Timofeev is the managing partner of Goltsblat BLP's tax unit.
+Evgeny Timofeev is senior partner of Goltsblat BLP's tax unit.
 It comprises two partners and 17 additional professionals.

 Head of tax dispute resolutions Alexander Erasov and Timofeev assisted an industrial group in February 2017.
 The team represented the client in tax dispute, which covered several regions of Russia and arose when officials refused to deduct VAT and expenses for intra-group service agreements.